De-Risking Navigation for a National Education Platform

 1. Lead structured information architecture testing

-Conducted tree test across five distinct user segments, each with tailored scenarios representing their specific information needs.
+I conducted tree test with five distinct user segments, each with tailored scenarios representing their specific information needs.

 1. Lead structured information architecture testing

-Conducted tree test across five distinct user segments, each with tailored scenarios representing their specific information needs.
+I conducted tree test with five distinct user segments, each with tailored scenarios representing their specific information needs.

-1. Analysis and translate IA insights into design guidance
+1. Analysis and translate IA testing insights into design guidance

-1. Analysis and translate IA insights into design guidance
+1. Analysis and translate IA testing insights into design guidance

 1. Execute UX quality assurance and accessibility validation